Submitted by on

 FedRAMP compliance is based on National Institute of Standards and Technology (NIST) standards along with FedRAMP-specific controls.

 The FedRAMP Joint Authorization Board (JAB) is the decision-making body for FedRAMP.
-The JAB has representatives from the Department of Defense (DoD), Department of Homeland Security (DHS), and General Services Administration (GSA).
+The JAB contains representatives from the Department of Defense (DoD), Department of Homeland Security (DHS), and General Services Administration (GSA).
 The JAB determines whether FedRAMP compliance requirements have been met and if a Provisional Authority to Operate (P-ATO) will be granted.

 Who Must Comply with FedRAMP?